 5. Commitment to change

 Effective planning requires letting go of outdated processes, revision of strategies, innovation, hiring and firing.
 All this means change, which is difficult to manage.
-Still, for planning to be truly effective, a manager should be ready to go beyond the cosmetic changes and face the possible resentment of the team.
+Still, to truly benefit from the advantages of planning, a manager should be ready to go beyond the cosmetic changes and face the possible resentment of the team.
 In this respect, planning in management is a function that requires much courage and commitment.

 Effective strategic planning will help to create a formal yet actionable document guiding priorities and day-to-day activities of your organisation.
-It requires much knowledge and effort, but the benefits of planning in management make them fully justified and can eventually allow you to become a better manager.
-In particular, planning will help you set the right goals, reduce the uncertainty, achieve efficient use of human and material resources, engage employees, and much more.
+It requires much knowledge and effort, but the benefits of planning in business management make them fully justified and can eventually allow you to become a better manager.
+In particular, planning will help you set the right goals, reduce future uncertainties, achieve efficient use of human and material resources, engage employees, and much more.

 If you understand the importance of planning, you should be ready to work on your personal qualities, professional skills, and organisational culture to succeed with effective planning.
 Last but not least, you should be ready to change: you cannot get different results unless you try different approaches.